PicnicSupermarket/dbt-score/docs/index.md

 In this example, the model `customers` scores the maximum value of `10.0` as it passes all the rules.
 It also is awarded a golden medal because of the perfect score.
-By default a passing model or source with or without rule violations will not be shown, unless we pass the `--show-all` flag.
+By default a passing dbt entity with or without rule violations will not be shown, unless we pass the `--show-all` flag.

 ## Philosophy

-dbt models/sources are often used as metadata containers: either in YAML files or through the use of `{{ config() }}` blocks, they are associated with a lot of information.
-At scale, it becomes tedious to enforce good practices in large data teams dealing with many models/sources.
+dbt entities are often used as metadata containers: either in YAML files or through the use of `{{ config() }}` blocks, they are associated with a lot of information.
+At scale, it becomes tedious to enforce good practices in large data teams dealing with many dbt entities.

 To that end, `dbt-score` has 2 main features:

-- It runs rules on dbt models and sources, and displays any rule violations.
+- It runs rules on dbt entities, and displays any rule violations.
 These can be used in interactive environments or in CI.
 - Using those run results, it scores items, to ascribe them a measure of their maturity.
 This score can help gamify metadata improvements/coverage, and be reflected in data catalogs.